livecode/livecode/extensions/widgets/browser/docs/guide/guide.md

 ![Browser widget](images/browser.png)

 ## Creating a Browser
-A Browser widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A browser widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 25 25" style="display:block;margin:auto" width="auto" height="50">